 What is Active RFID?

-RFID is a powerful tracking technology that uses radio signals to identify and monitor assets wirelessly.
-Unlike passive RFID, which depends on energy from the reader to power the tag, active RFID tags come equipped with their own battery.
-This built-in power source allows the tags to transmit signals proactively, enabling longer read ranges and continuous communication with RFID readers.
+RFID is a wireless tracking technology that uses radio signals to identify and monitor assets.
+Unlike passive RFID, which relies on power from the reader, active RFID tags have a built-in battery.
+This allows them to transmit signals continuously, enabling longer read ranges and real-time visibility.

 Active RFID Advantages Over Passive RFID